resputin/resputin.github.io/_posts/2016-10-26-ruby-retrospective-pt1.md

 date:   2016-10-26 14:50:10 -0700
 ---

 This will be a long multipart series looking back at the work I did during the Ruby section of [The Odin Project](http://www.theodinproject.com/courses/ruby-programming).
-None of this particularly correct, but I figure that documenting my progress will be a hilarious time capsule of what I struggled with and how much more I can improve things in the future.
+None of this is particularly correct, but I figure that documenting my progress will be a hilarious time capsule of what I struggled with and how much more I can improve things in the future.

 <h1>Caesar Cypher</h1>